aKhfagy/Deep-Learning-Specialization/README.md

 # deeplearning.ai
-This will contain all the work I did in all deeplearning.ai specializations
+This will contain all the assigments I did in all deeplearning.ai specializations